Family Lawyer in Long Beach, CA

 Long Beach lies approximately twenty miles south of Los Angeles and is known as the “Aquatic Capital of America” due to its temperate climate, calm off-shore sailing waters, and the array of water sport opportunities in the area.

-The Port of Long Beach is also one of America’s hardest working seaports which is known for being a trailblazer in the movement of goods and environmental stewardship.
+The Port of Long Beach is also one of America’s hardest-working seaports which are known for being a trailblazer in the movement of goods and environmental stewardship.

 Child Custody and Divorce